Rita-moe/4vids/README.md

 ## Disclaimer

-4webm and the creator are in no way associated with 4chan.org.
+4vids, 4webm and their creators are in no way associated with 4chan.org.
 The software is provided as is, and is used at your own risk.